Pre-order trees for autumn 2022 / winter 2023 nowLooking for a custom-graft? Please order before 8th July.

 - In stockLaxton's SuperbGroup DPartially self-fertile

-A sweet dessert apple with some of the aromatic flavour of Cox.
+A sweet dessert partially self-fertile apple with the aromatic flavour of Cox.

 Quite sweet with a pear-like flavour which keeps its shape when cooked.